Linlithgow Palace: James V

 A chaplain, Thomas Johnston, kept the palace watertight and had the wallwalks and gutters cleaned.
+Peter Johnstoun was the palace carpenter.
 Robert Murray looked after the lead roofs and the plumbing of the fountain.
 There was a tennis court in the garden and an eel-trap in the Loch.
-The lodgings built for the queen in the 1530s may have been in the old north wing on the first floor.
-Only one side of a doorway from this period remains, which may have led to a grand staircase for the queen.
+The lodgings built for the Queen in the 1530s may have been in the old north wing on the first floor.
+Only one side of a doorway from this period remains, which may have led to a grand staircase for the Queen.

 When Mary of Guise arrived in Scotland, James Hamilton of Finnart was given 400 French gold crowns to repair the palace.
-In August 1539 he was paid for rebuilding the king's kitchen, at the north end of the great hall, with a fireplace, an oven, and a room for silver vessels, and another for keeping coal.
+Mary of Guise stayed in March 1539, and new clothes were made for her entertainers, the fool Serat and the dwarf Jane.
+In August 1539, Finnart was paid for rebuilding the king's kitchen, at the north end of the great hall, with a fireplace, an oven, and a room for silver vessels, and another for keeping coal.

 During a visit in December 1539, Mary of Guise was provided with gold, silver, and black thread for embroidery, and her ladies' embroidery equipment was brought from Falkland Palace.
 Tapestry was brought from Edinburgh to decorate the palace.
-The goldsmiths Thomas Rynde and John Mosman provided chains, tablets or lockets, rings, precious stones, necklaces, and jewelled coifs for ladies called "shaffrons" for the king to give as gifts to his courtiers on New Year's Day.
-On the feast of the Epiphany in January the court watched an "interlude" that was an early version of David Lindsay's play, A Satire of the Three Estates, in the Great Hall.
+The goldsmiths Thomas Rynde and John Mosman provided chains, tablets or lockets, rings, precious stones, necklaces, and jewelled coifs for ladies called "shaffrons" for the King to give as gifts to his courtiers on New Year's Day.
+On the feast of the Epiphany in January the court watched an "interlude" that was an early version of David Lyndsay's play, A Satire of the Three Estates, in the Great Hall.
 Mary of Guise returned to Edinburgh on 3 February and was crowned soon afterwards.